szewa-91/srpr/README.md

 ## Requirements
 To run the project, you need to install and run an SQL server.
-The most common (and advised) solution is MySQL ([get from website](https://www.mysql.com/downloads/) or download using your package manager.
+The most common (and advised) solution is MySQL ([get from website](https://www.mysql.com/downloads/)) or download using your package manager.

 Then, you have to create a table (named for example `srpr`).
-Also create a user and grant him all privileges on this table
+Also create a user and grant them all privileges on this table

-Provide details of a database and user in `application.properties` file (in `/src/main/resources`).
+Provide details of the database and the user in `application.properties` file (in `/src/main/resources`).

 ```
 spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver